astral913/astral913/README.md

 <h3 align="center">i love modding</h3>

 <p align="center">
-  i've been messing with games for a while, modding, and decompiling just to see how they work.
+  i've been messing with games for a while, including decompiling just to see how they work.
-  some mods worked. some broke everything. either way, i learned.
 </p>

 <h3 align="center">games i play</h3>